 The range also extends to equipment that is just as compact as this product but with even greater re-liquefaction capacity, like the TBF-1225 and the TBF-1400, to meet the needs of larger LNG carriers.

 Air Liquide's Turbo-Brayton technology is a reliable and economical cryogenic system that requires no maintenance.
 It was designed to re-liquefy boil-off gas from LNG carriers, to reuse it on the vessels in liquid form.
-The range goes from the TBF-175 to the TBF-1400, and meets refrigeration and liquefaction needs for land applications at temperatures of between -250°C and -70°C.
+The range goes from the TBF-175 to the TBF-1400, and also meets refrigeration and liquefaction needs for land applications at temperatures of between -250°C and -70°C.